reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

                 Though this gets the job done, the JavaPoet API offers a more convenient alternative to keeping the code cleaner and more concise.

-                JavaPoet has comprehensive getting started documentation on it's website, not just the API.
+                JavaPoet has comprehensive getting started documentation on its website, not just the API.

 					[JavaPoet](https://github.com/square/javapoet)